-Item Type of development Fee 14.
-Carrying out of an excavation or quarry (a) in Grand Cayman - (i) in respect of an excavation or quarry where the fill is to be removed from the site, an application fee of \$10,000; and (ii) in any case where the fill is to remain on site, an application fee of \$2,000; (b) in Cayman Brac or Little Cayman - (i) in respect of an excavation or quarry where the fill is to be removed from the site, an application fee of \$5,000; and (ii) in any case where the fill is to remain on site, an application fee of \$1,000; and (c) if planning permission is granted, a fee calculated at the rate of 25 cents in respect of each cubic yard to be excavated or quaried 14A.
+- 12. Modification of the shoreline or the construction of dock - 13. repealed by regulation 13(d) of the Development and Planning (Amendment) Regulations, 2016 - 14.
+Carrying out of an excavation or quarry - (a) in Grand Cayman - - (i) in respect of an excavation or quarry where the fill is to be removed from the site, an application fee of \$10,000; and - (ii) in any case where the fill is to remain on site, an application fee of \$2,000; - (b) in Cayman Brac or Little Cayman - - in respect of an excavation or quarry where the fill is to be removed from the site, an application fee of \$5,000; - (ii) in any case where the fill is to remain on site, an application fee of \$1,000;and - (c) if planning permission is granted, a fee calculated at the rate of 25 cents in respect of each cubic yard to be excavated or quaried

+Item Type of development Fee 14A.
 Removal of shoreline debris following inclement weather \$250 15.
 Permission for a change of use of land (car parks, etc.) The fee that would have been payable under this Schedule if the application were an application for development for the proposed new use 16.
 Clearing of land by mechanical means \$100 per acre or part thereof 17.
 Erection of a telecommunication tower or similar structure \$1,000 18.
-Construction of a tennis court \$200
+Construction of a tennis court \$200 19.

-Item Type of development Fee 19.
 Construction of a golf course \$2,500 20.
 Modifications to planning permission A fee calculated at the rate of - \$100 in respect of each amendment or deletion of a condition of planning permission; \$25 in respect of each amendment of a house plan; and \$100 in respect of any other proposed modification 21.
-Construction of a fuel liquefied petroleum gas storage tank or generator - (a) relating to a house or duplex \$100 (b) for any use other than in relation to a house or duplex \$250 22.
+Application for the installation of a fuel or liquefied petroleum gas storage tank exceeding an aggregate total of 1,000 gallons in size \$250 21A.
+Permission for a generator - (a) relating to a house or duplex \$100

+Item Type of development Fee (b) relating to any use other than in relation to a house or duplex \$250 22.
 Permission for a planned area development A fee calculated at the rate of \$500 per acre but all other relevant fees prescribed in this Schedule are applicable to the individual developments within the planned area development 23.
 Photovoltaic power station with a minimum output of one megawatt \$5,000